EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 — The platform

-No clipboard surveys piling up unread.
-No coalition partner working off a different spreadsheet.
-Every listening conversation writes to the same record the lead organizer sees on the support map.
+No clipboard surveys piling up unread, and no coalition partner working off a different spreadsheet — every listening conversation writes to the same record the lead organizer sees on the support map.

 /01 — DESK